 The new program recognizes that Manitobans need more than just financial support to recover after a disaster.
 All private claimants will have access to mental health and financial counseling services.
-New supports will also be made available for transient populations like seasonal workers.
 Manitoba will be implementing these supports incrementally as we develop agreements, policies, and tools for new programming.